berquerant/install-via-git-sh/README.md

     Default is $PWD.

   IVG_FORCE_UPDATE:
-    If 0, cancel installation when `git pull` does not update repo.
+    If 0, cancel installation when no update is required.
     Default is 0.

   IVG_DEBUG: